Banner hanging at world heritage site needs emission-free boom

 Another key requirement was to drive the machine through the ornate gates at the entrance to the site, which the NiftyLift Height Rider HR15N achieved with ease.

 Daryl said: “Hanging signs banners is an essential part of the John Anthony Signs business it is important for us to help them get every detail of the hire right, every time.”

 The NiftyLift HR15N boom was booked in delivered promptly to a secure location.
 The banner installation project was then completed without a hitch.

 The Old Royal Naval College is a World Heritage site on the River Thames.
 The Painted Hall reopened in on 23 March 2019 after a £8.5million restoration project that began in October 2016.

 Artist Sir James Thornhill took 19 years to complete paintings covering 4,000m2 of the hall’s interior, creating what is described as the masterpiece of English baroque art.

-JMS Powered Access has a range of aerial platforms suitable for use on heritage and fragile sites and for sites in ultra-low emissions zones, including central London.
+JMS Powered Access has a range of aerial platforms suitable for use on heritage fragile sites for sites in ultra-low emissions zones, including central London.

 Contact the JMS Hire Desk for expert advice working at height on heritage sites, listed buildings fragile sites on 0845 457 0000.